top of page

 8. Do you ever have adult cats or Retired show/breeding cat available for adoption?

 Yes we do.
-But remember, we keep a waitlist and we interview families for suitability, so chances are by the time an adult cat is available or a retired cat is ready to find a home, we have most likely chosen one from our waitlist.
 While an adult may be offered for sale at a reduced price, their age, and quality will be taken into account when we are pricing them.
 Adults may also have specific needs so we will still have to choose the most suitable home based on the cat's best interest.
-If you are interested in an adult cat, please join our waitlist or watch the "Available" tab on this page or on our Facebook page, for any upcoming retirees.
+We list our available adults along with the kittens on the "Available" tab on this page or on our Facebook page.
+Follow us for more updates and photos.

 10. What do you feed your cats?
 What type of litter do you use?

 We are have been trying different types of food the last few years to find a perfect balance for the health of our breeding cats and kittens.
-Currently our cats eat Nutram - Kitten Sound kitten dry food as well as a variety of canned foods.
+Currently our cats eat Purina Pro Plan kitten dry food as well as a variety of canned foods and dehydrated raw.
 We enjoy many "Litter Robots" in our home so we use an unscented clumping clay litter with these.
-Our kittens are all litter trained with unscented paper pellets because young kittens will eat clumping litter!
+Our kittens are all litter trained with wood pellets because young kittens will eat clumping litter!
 We also use "Dr. Elsey's Litter Attractant" for litter training and recommend that families purchase this to use when their new baby comes home.
 This can also help when slowly changing to a new brand or type of litter.
+We recommend large, uncovered boxes located in areas the cat wants to go.
 We NEVER use covered litter boxes.
+If you do not want a litter box located anywhere other than the dark corner of your basement, please DO NOT get a cat unless you are okay with bad litter box habits.
+Our babies want pristine, maintained boxes in social areas of their home.

 bottom of page